knative/serving/docs/runtime-contract.md

 #### DNS

-To enable local DNS lookups, Platform providers MAY override the DNS related configuration files under `/etc` to enable local DNS lookups in the target environment (see [Default Filesystems](#default-filesystems)).
+To enable local DNS lookups, platform providers MAY override the DNS related configuration files under `/etc` to enable local DNS lookups in the target environment (see [Default Filesystems](#default-filesystems)).